Swingm4n/Inscryption-Ad-Infinitum/README.md

 ### Why?

-Why take put this much effort (especially knowing I'm an amateur front-end developer) into a project?
+Why put this much effort (especially knowing I'm an amateur front-end developer) into a project?
 Because I love Inscryption's mechanics and lore and I can't get enough of it, not to mention I got the original for PC and wanted to have a portable version of Act I. I also like to give myself far too complex problems.

 ## Specifications